 There are also economic reasons for selling a business.
 A business owner may decide that the market has "peaked" and that strong buyer interest will allow them to fully fund their next challenges.
 When a business is successful, the "buzz" about it may increase the price a buyer is willing to pay.
-Alternatively, if the business is struggling, the business owner may see the sale as a "parachute" and allow them to exit the scone without closin as a "parachute" and allow them to exit the scene without closing their doors.
+Alternatively, if the business is struggling, the business owner may see the sale as a "parachute" and allow them to exit the scene without closing their doors.